Athul690/Custom-Twitter-Lable/README.md

-In order for this app to work you need to install tweepy on terminal Currently I don have a GUI for it coding a GUI is out of my capability may be on future I might try to do something with GUI When it comes to coding i am an newbie and the given code can alot better so feel free to do that
+In order for this app to work you need to install tweepy on terminal Currently I don have a GUI for it coding a GUI is out of my capability may be on future I might try to do something with GUI When it comes to coding i am an newbie and the given code can alot better so feel free to do so